Charles Nicoletti: Outfit assassin

 By the late 1950s, along with Felix Alderisio, Nicoletti was one of the most feared triggermen in Chicago and was drawing attention from the Federal Bureau of Investigation and the Chicago police.
 A number of times Nicoletti and Alderisio teamed up for a "hit", including one occasion on which they were discovered by police sitting on the floor in a car later dubbed "the hitmobile" by reporters.
 This car had special compartments where guns were stored and special switches to turn lights off at certain times.
+It was fitted out with bulletproof glass, license plates that switched around, and an engine tweaked to increase speed.
 When questioned by police the two said they were "waiting for a friend".
+They were taken into custody and released on bail set at $1000.
+The car was discovered to have been registered to a fictitious person and the address of a vacant lot.
+It was subsequently seized.

+In April 1961 he attended the wedding of Linda Lee, Chicago boss Tony Accardo's daughter, and Michael Palermo.
 In 1962, Nicoletti took part in an infamous torture case.
 He, Alderisio, Carlo "Duke" Olandese and Tony "the Ant" Spilotro, had kidnapped 24-year-old Billy McCarthy, a thug who had killed two Outfit associates with the help of Jimmy Miraglia, also age 24.
 The three men started torturing McCarthy to find out the name of his accomplice.
 Spilotro had placed the man's head in an industrial vise and started squeezing it tighter and tighter.
 Suddenly, McCarthy's eye popped completely out of its socket.
 At that point, he revealed his accomplice's name; then both men were killed.
 Years later, Tony Spilotro told this story to his friend Frank Cullotta.
 Spilotro was impressed by Nicoletti's reaction to the gory scene: "Boy, this is a heartless guy.
 He was eating pasta when Billy's eye popped out".